etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 This component feels a little "manual" in nature since it is "data aware"... it's choosing where to slice the data into sections.

-YMMV on this component, especially if you add more sections to the resume/don't use the starter data.
-I choose to split into two columns -- one column being 'work' and the other being 'languages/software, education, project.'
-Play around with this -- add more columns, less columns, change the flex-basis of the columns -- do whatever you want, the world is your flexbox.
-I am now officially done with making stupid jokes.
+*Note: you may want to experiment with where to cut the sections into columns, especially if you defined your own Resume data object that doesn't follow the same pattern as the starter data.
+Play around with this -- add more columns, less columns, change the flex-basis of the columns -- do whatever you want, the world is your flexbox.*

+That was the last terrible joke of the tutorial, I promise.

+## See the final product

+TODO(etnichols): Add a section and picture here with the final product.

 ## Wrap up